-INTKY.
-This specifies the interrupt level on which the user will service the 1816 device as the result of a keyboard request interrupt.
-If the user plans to use an out-of-core interrupt servicing program for this purpose, INTKY must be equated to an interrupt level lower in priority than all other I/O interrupt levels.
+INTK1, INTK2.
+These equate cards specify the interrupt levels on which 1816 devices will be serviced on a keyboard request interrupt.
+If an out-of-core interrupt servicing program is to be used for this purpose, INTK1 and INTK2 must be equated to interrupt levels lower in priority than all other I/O interrupt levels.